InvisiblePro/Hacktoberfest-2022/README.md

 ## IMPORTANT!
 - Dont forget to go through [CODE_OF_CONDUCT](https://github.com/InvisiblePro/Hacktoberfest-2022/blob/main/CODE_OF_CONDUCT.md) and [CONTRIBUTING.MD](https://github.com/InvisiblePro/Hacktoberfest-2022/blob/main/CONTRIBUTING.md)

+- Everyone must fill the Comments while submitting their PR!! consider this as compulsory otherwise PR wont be accpeted!!

 - Any PR voilating CODE_OF_CONDUCT won't be accepcted and will be labelled as 'bug'

 - #HappyHacking!!

+<h3 align=right>---- BY ORDER InvisiblePro</h3>

 ## What's for you?